seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

 3. Select Delete resource group.
 A window opens and displays a warning about the resources that will be deleted with the resource group.

 4. Enter the name of the resource group, and then select Delete.

+#### Review

+In this lab, you have:

+- Setup an Azure File and access from a Virtual machine.